 - GS010 for the Treatment of LHON: The Bascom Palmer Eye Institute of the University of Miami Miller School of Medicine in the United States has enrolled the first five participants in its Phase I trial of virus-based gene transfer for this mitochondrial disorder.
 The Huazhong University in China, which completed Phase I/II studies in 2013 using gene therapy, recently published data with nine months follow-up and the evaluation of both safety and some visual acuity outcomes.
 The purpose of these studies is exclusively academic and, to our knowledge, Huazhong University is not currently developing any drug candidates.
-We are aware of other companies and institutions focused on developing therapies in the LHON space that do not involve gene therapy, including: Santhera Pharmaceuticals Holding AG using a chemical entity, Idebenone, approved under exceptional circumstances in Europe; and Stealth Biotherapeutics Inc. using an antioxidant agent known as Ocuvia, which is currently in Phase II clinical trials. - GS030 for the Treatment of RP: To our knowledge, we are the only company developing a technology that utilizes light at near-red wavelength with goggles.
+We are aware of other companies and institutions focused on developing therapies in the LHON space that do not involve gene therapy, including: Santhera Pharmaceuticals Holding AG using a chemical entity, Idebenone, approved under exceptional circumstances in Europe; and Stealth Biotherapeutics Inc. using an antioxidant agent known as Ocuvia, which is currently in Phase II clinical trials. - GS030 for the Treatment of RP: To our knowledge, we are the only company in the Clinic with a technology that utilizes light at near-red wavelength with goggles.
 RetroSense Therapeutics, LLC, or RetroSense, is developing a ChR2-based optogenetic product that is in Phase I studies that will have to utilize blue light to stimulate the ChR2 without goggles.
 Retrosense was acquired by Allergan plc in September 2016.
+Applied Genetic Technologies Corporation, or AGTC, is partnering with Bionic Sight to develop an optogenetic therapy combining a ChRbased gene therapy and a neuro-prosthetic device using an algorithm for retinal coding.
+This program is still in preclinical development.
 In addition, the only approved non-therapeutic treatment for RP is retinal implants. - GS030 for the Treatment of GA: No approved therapy currently exists for GA.
-Most major clinical-stage therapeutic treatments for GA are in the field of cell therapy, including lampalizumab, an anti-Factor D, the development of which F. Hoffmann-La Roche Ltd. terminated post unsuccessful

-Phase III data.
+Most major clinical- stage therapeutic treatments for GA are in the field of cell therapy, including lampalizumab, an anti-Factor D, the development of which F. Hoffmann-La Roche Ltd. terminated post unsuccessful Phase III data.
 GlaxoSmithKline plc's anti-amyloid beta monoclonal for patients with GA is in Phase II clinical trials.
 Novartis' LFG-316 C5 monoclonal antibody for patients with GA is in Phase II clinical trials.
-Apellis Pharmaceuticals, Inc. is currently developing a C3 inhibitor, which has completed Phase II clinical trials.
+Apellis Pharmaceuticals, Inc. is currently developing a C3 inhibitor, which has completed Phase II and initiated Phase III clinical trials.

 • GS030 for the Treatment of Dry AMD: No approved therapy currently exists for dry AMD.
 Ophthotech Corporation's Zimura, a complement C5 inhibitor, is currently in a Phase IIb clinical trial.
 Johnson and Johnson is developing Palucorcel, which utilizes human embryonic stem cells that recently completed a Phase I/II trial.
 Similarly, Astellas Pharma Inc. is developing a stem cell treatment currently in Phase II.
-BioTime, Inc. is developing OpRegen, a dry AMD-targeted therapy that replaces missing retinal pigment epithelium cells with OpRegen cells and is currently in a Phase I/II a dose escalation study.
+BioTime, Inc. is developing OpRegen, a dry AMD-targeted therapy that replaces missing retinal pigment epithelium cells with OpRegen cells and is currently in a Phase I/II dose escalation study.
 Regenerative Patch Technologies requires a subretinal implant of stem cells and is in a Phase I/II trial.